1996–97 New York Knicks season

 The 1996–97 New York Knicks season was the 51st season for the Knicks in the National Basketball Association.

+Season summary

+Off-season

 For the season, the Knicks celebrated their 50th anniversary in the NBA by revealing an anniversary version of the team's primary logo.
 During the off-season, the team acquired All-Star forward Larry Johnson from the Charlotte Hornets, and signed free agents Allan Houston, Chris Childs, and former All-Star forward Buck Williams.

 The Knicks also had three first-round draft picks in the 1996 NBA draft, selecting small forward John Wallace out of Syracuse University with the 18th overall pick, small forward Walter McCarty from the University of Kentucky with the 19th overall pick, and small forward Dontae' Jones out of Mississippi State University with the 21st overall pick.
-However, Jones would miss the entire regular season due to a foot injury, and would never play for the Knicks.
+However, Jones would miss the entire regular season due to a left foot injury, and would never play for the Knicks.

+Regular season

-In the regular season, the Knicks won eight of their first ten games, and held a 34–14 record by February 6, 1997, finishing in second place in the Atlantic Division with a 57–25 record, earning the third seed in the Eastern Conference, and qualifying for the NBA playoffs for the tenth consecutive year.
+In the regular season, and with the addition of Johnson, Houston, Childs and Williams, the Knicks won eight of their first ten games, and later on held a 34–14 record at the All-Star break.
+The team finished in second place in the Atlantic Division with a 57–25 record, earning the third seed in the Eastern Conference, and qualifying for the NBA playoffs for the tenth consecutive year.
 The team also posted three seven-game winning streaks during the regular season, which were its longest this season.
 The Knicks enjoyed a successful season, with their 57 wins tied for the third-most in franchise history.
+In the final game of the regular season, at the United Center on April 19, 1997, the Knicks defeated the then-69–12 Chicago Bulls, 103–101, preventing them from posting two consecutive 70-win seasons, and tying the best home record at 40–1, which was set by the 1985–86 Boston Celtics, and later on matched by the 2015–16 San Antonio Spurs.